-Title B A Fellow engaged in the systematic pursuit of some branch of University studies (Statutes VIII.1, X.3 and 4).
+Title B A Fellow holding office as a Praelector and engaged in the systematic pursuit of some branch of University studies (Statutes VIII.1, X.3 and 4).

-Title C A Fellow holding any of the offices specified in Part I of the Schedule to these Statutes, hereinafter called Qualifying College Offices (Statute VIII.2).

-- Title D A Fellow holding any of the offices specified in Part II of the Schedule to these Statutes, hereinafter called Qualifying University Offices (Statute VIII.3 and 4). - Title E A Fellow who has previously held a Fellowship under one or other of Titles B, C, and D until the attainment of such age or the completion of such period of service as is required by these Statutes to be attained or completed for holding a Fellowship under this Title (Statute X.7-11), or who has vacated the Mastership otherwise than by removal from office under the provisions of Part VII of Statute LXVII. - Title F A Fellow elected for a period of not more than two years, being a person not normally resident in Cambridge (Statute VIII.5).
+- Title C A Fellow holding any of the offices specified in the Schedule to these Statutes, hereinafter called Qualifying College Offices (Statute VIII.2). - Title D A Fellow holding high office in the University for whom a Fellowship under another Title would not be appropriate, the maximum number of Fellows under this Title at any one time to be three, not including the Regius Professor of Greek (Statute VIII.3 and 4). - Title E A Fellow who has previously held a Fellowship under one or other of Titles B, C, and D until the attainment of such age or the completion of such period of service as is required by these Statutes to be attained or completed for holding a Fellowship under this Title (Statute X.7-9), or who has vacated the Mastership otherwise than by removal from office under the provisions of Statute LXVII.58. - Title F A Fellow elected for a period of not more than two years, being a person not normally resident in Cambridge (Statute VIII.5).